Jade Goody: 2003–2006: Initial fame and Sky Living series

 Goody appeared in her own reality TV shows and, regularly, in celebrity, trivia and gossip-oriented women's magazines such as Heat and OK!.
 She participated in the 2006 London Marathon but did not finish (collapsing after 34 km of the 42.195 km course), and recovered overnight at the Royal London Hospital.
 Before the marathon, Goody described her preparations to TV chef Gordon Ramsay: "I've been eating curry, Chinese and drinking."
 She said afterwards, "I don't really understand miles.
 I didn't actually know how far it was going to be ...
 I didn't want to let everyone down."
 Goody raised £565.20 for her chosen charity, the National Society for the Prevention of Cruelty to Children.

 On 16 February 2004, Goody entered the Back to Reality house on Channel 5.
 The series, similar to Big Brother, featured contestants from other reality shows such as Big Brother and I'm a Celebrity...Get Me Out of Here!.
 She was evicted on day 20.

-In 2005 Goody created and introduced her own fragrance (Shh...) with distributor Jigsaw ESL, who gave its exclusive rights to Superdrug.
+In 2005, Goody created and introduced her own fragrance (Shh...) with distributor Jigsaw ESL, who gave its exclusive rights to Superdrug.
 Shh... became Superdrug's third-bestselling fragrance, behind Kylie Minogue's and Victoria Beckham's.
 On 2 May 2006, Jade: My Autobiography was published.
 That same year she won a celebrity edition of the ITV singing game show Stars in Their Eyes as Lynn Anderson performing "Rose Garden".

-2007–2008: Celebrity Big Brother 5 and racism controversy
+2007–2008: Celebrity Big Brother 5 and controversy

 On 5 January 2007 Goody, her boyfriend Jack Tweed and her mother entered the house for Celebrity Big Brother 5.
 She had just placed 25th in a Heat poll of the world's most influential people, with lifetime earnings of £8 million.
 A number of complaints were received by British broadcasting regulator Ofcom about the behaviour of Jo O'Meara, Danielle Lloyd and Goody towards housemate Shilpa Shetty.
 By 20 January Ofcom received more than 44,500 complaints from the public (a record at the time), and Channel 4 received an additional 3,000 complaints.